 Every choice, on every single page, turns out differently from what you’ve lead your reader to believe.
 Surprise!

-This is why exotic thrillers are so popular, so some really incredibly lame authors continue to make huge money with impossibly limp stories.
-Experiences.
+This is why exotic thrillers are so popular, so some really incredibly lame authors continue to make huge money with impossibly limp stories: experiences.

 If you happen to know a lot about living someplace other than where your target audience lives, that’s wonderful.
 Do your research and organize your notes.
 Meet lots of interesting people and watch them carefully to learn what makes them tick.
 Then on every page, make it detailed.
 Make it authentic.
 Make it real.

 But if you happen to live pretty much exactly the same life as your reader, that’s still wonderful.
 Think long and hard about what it’s like to live that way.
 Go around taking lots of notes about it.
 Interview your friends about what it’s like for them.
-Stay up late at night drawing unexpected links between your experience of it and your friends’ experiences, links you’ve never seen before, links nobody but you could ever notice.
+Stay up late at night drawing unexpected links between your experience of it and your friends’ experiences, links you’ve never seen before, links nobody but you would ever make.

 Then on every page, make it detailed.
 Make it unexpected.
 Make it authentic.
 Make it different from what your reader thinks it is.

-Every single page: make it real.
+On every single page: make it real.

 Yep, there it is.
 The lightbulb.